3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ---

-## Differentiate between HTML and DOM
+## Let's Differentiate between HTML and the DOM

 * **HTML**: the language we use to create an HTML Web Page / Document
 * **DOM**: the Document Object Model, i.e. the in-memory representation of the HTML page created when the browser _renders_ the HTML document.